Suffolk XK 120 C-type development

 Mechanically and dynamically the car is designed to perform and feel just as the originals did back in the fifties.
 The subtle modifications made to the Suffolk C-type improve the car's efficiency without compromising the traditions of the original.

 On the road the car displays fine handling and is certainly capable of achieving speeds of 150mph.

 Every detail of the Suffolk C-type has been carefully crafted to achieve a reproduction that is a faithful copy of the original.
 Certain subtle modifications have been incorporated to improve driver comfort and convenience,

-All parts to create a Suffolk C-type are available from Woodbridge as a Big Boys Meccano set, see the 'Self Build' and 'Works Built' web pages.
-An owners Build Manual is supplied and full technical and workshop customer back up is included.
+All parts to create a Suffolk C-type are available from Woodbridge as a Big Boys Meccano set .
+See the 'Self Build' and 'Works Built' web pages.
+A very comprehansive owners Build Manual is supplied and full technical and workshop customer back up is included.
 All parts supplied are guaranteed for 12 months.